CPSSD/feedlark/README.md

 #### `./topics`

-This contains the tool to parse and article and pick out the topics it relates to.
+This contains the tool to parse an article and pick out the topics it relates to.